 You will do a number of breathing tests.
 The technician will explain what you need to do during each test.
 A good effort during the testing is important to get good results.
-The technician will coach you during each test.
+The technician will coach you during each test to help you give a good effort.
 If you have questions during the tests, please ask the technician.